cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

 ```

-A **MCDUserActivitySession** can be viewed as a way to create a **MCDUserActivitySessionHistoryItem** (covered in the next section).
+An **MCDUserActivitySession** can be thought of as a way to create a **MCDUserActivitySessionHistoryItem** (covered in the next section).
 Rather than create a new **MCDUserActivity** every time a user moves to a new page, you can simply create a new session for each page.
 This will make for a more intuitive and organized activity reading experience.

 ## Read User Activities

 Your app can read User Activities and present them to the user just as the Windows Timeline feature does.
-To set up User Activity reading, you use the same **MCDUserActivityChannel** as explained at the beginning of this guide.
-The app receives **MCDUserActivitySessionHistoryItem** instances, which represent a user's engagement in a particular Activity during a specific period of time.
+To set up User Activity reading, you use the same **MCDUserActivityChannel** instance from earlier.
+This instance can expose **MCDUserActivitySessionHistoryItem** instances, which represent a user's engagement in a particular Activity during a specific period of time.

 ```ObjectiveC
 - (IBAction)readActivityButton:(id)sender